 Our uniform policy aims to ensure that all our students are smartly dressed and act as ambassadors for the school whilst in the local community.

 All members of staff aim to ensure that students are well presented and wear their uniform with pride.
 Form Tutors regularly check uniform during registration periods.
-Parents can support the school in making sure that their son/daughter has the correct items of uniform at the start of the new school year and wear their uniform correctly sleeves down and cuffs fastened, top shirt button fastened, tie worn at a reasonable length with a tidy knot.
+Parents can support the school in making sure that their son/daughter has the correct items of uniform at the start of the new school year and wear their uniform correctly sleeves down and cuffs fastened, top shirt button fastened, tie worn at a reasonable length with a tidy knot and girls' skirts to be worn just above the knee.

 We recognise there is an expense attached to school uniform and we aim to ensure that parents get the best value for money from our named uniform suppliers.
 We encourage parents to support these and to make purchases locally: